-An introductory course to coastal engineering; basic wave theories; wave mechanics-refraction, diffraction, reflection and breaking; wave generation and forecasting; wave forces on structures; longshore current and sediment transport; field survey; coastal process and protection; design of coastal structure; hydraulic model.
+An introductory course to coastal engineering, basic wave theories, wave mechanics- refraction, diffraction, reflection and breaking, wave generation and forecasting, wave forces on structures, longshore current and sediment transport, field survey, coastal process and protection, design of coastal structure, hydraulic model.

-2112662 Port and Harbour Engineering 3(3-0-9) Condition : Prerequisite 2112661 or Consent of Faculty Review of wave mechanics and wave forecasting; functions of ports and harbors; various types of coastal structures for ports and harbours; analysis and design of structures; planning of ports and harbours; economics and environmental consideration, case studies.
+2112662 Port and Harbour Engineering 3(3-0-9)

+Review of wave mechanics and wave forecasting, functions of ports and harbors, various types of coastal structures for ports and harbours, analysis and design of structures, planning of ports and harbours, economics and environmental consideration, case studies.